-- These days, improving a program's performance is not as simple as reducing its memory usage.
-To improve performance, modern programmers need to have an understanding of the issues "below the program": - The parallel nature of processors. - How might you speed up your application by introducing parallelism via threading or multiprocessing? - How will the compiler translate and rearrange your own instruction-level code to perform instructions in parallel? - The hierarchical nature of memory. - How can you rearrange your memory access patterns to more efficiently read data? - The translation of high-level languages into hardware language and the subsequent execution of the corresponding program. - What decisions are made by the compiler on your behalf in the process of generating instruction-level statements?
+Improving a program's performance is not as simple as reducing its memory usage.
+Modern programmers need to have an understanding of the issues "below the program":

+• The parallel nature of processors.

+- How might you speed up your application by introducing parallelism via threading or multiprocessing? - How will the compiler translate and rearrange your own instruction-level code to perform instructions in parallel?

+• The hierarchical nature of memory.

+- How can you rearrange your memory access patterns to more efficiently read data? - Ever heard of page (cache) coloring, false sharing, side-channel attacks? - The translation of high-level languages into hardware instructions - What decisions are made by the compiler in the process of generating instruction-level statements?